eclipse-kura/kura/docs/gateway-configuration/authentication-and-authorization.md

   ```
     method.

-- Starting from Kura 5.1, it is possible to force an identity to change the password at next login by setting the following property in **User** **properties**:
+Starting from Kura 5.1, it is possible to force an identity to change the password at next login by setting the following property in **User** **properties**:
   - `kura.need.password.change` : `true` encoded as a JSON string.
   - The property will be cleared automatically after a successful password change on next login.

+Starting from Kura 5.5 the following restrictions will be applied by the IdentityService:

+  * New Identity Names:
+    - must be at least 3 and at most 255 characters long.
+    - can only be composed by one or more sequences of alphanumeric characters (`[A-Za-z0-9]+`) separated by the dot or underscore symbols, dot and underscore is not allowed at the beginning or at the end of the permission name, sequeces of consecutive dots and/or underscores are not allowed (examples of valid names are `foo1.bAr`, `foo`, `a.b.c`, `foo.bar_baz`).
+  * New Passwords:
+    - cannot be empty.
+    - must satisfy the password strenght requirements configured on the system.
+    - the maximum allowed length is 255 characters.
+    - cannot contain whitespace characters.

 ### Permissions